-Computation of positions may be carried out by the node itself, or it could transmit measurements to a separate position processor within the network.
+Computation of positions may be carried out by the node itself, or it could transmit measurements to a separate position processor.

 In its most general form every node listens to every other and uses this information to compute its position.